storacha/RFC/rfc/move-agent-message-index-to-dynamo.md

 ## Proposal

 S3 write requests are our biggest expense.
-Lets move the index information to DyanmoDB.
+Lets move the index information to DynamoDB.
 It allows batched writes (faster) and cost per write is cheaper $0.625 per million vs $5 per million.

-Note: DyanmoDB storage costs are more expensive than S3, but the cost difference is likely negligable due to the small amount of data being stored.
+Note: DynamoDB storage costs are more expensive than S3, but the cost difference is likely negligible due to the small amount of data being stored.